JCollado02/MyJobTracker-BE/README.md

 ---

 ## About This Project
 This backend is part of my first full-stack project.
 As I am currently looking for entry-level positions, I wanted to create a **job application tracker** that helps me stay organized while also building hands-on experience with **Spring Boot, REST APIs, and PostgreSQL**.
+Special thanks to AmigosCode and the several other resources that helped me put this together!

 A live version is available, but you can also host your own instance.
 See below for setup instructions.